Painting by Belynda Wilson Thomas

 To subscribe, comment, see archives or categories of posts click on the picture and scroll to the end.
 Please subscribe, comment, and share.

-Thank you to everyone that reads my book, and especially to those that leave a review on Amazon.
-I do receive a small percentage of the sales through the Amazon affiliate program.
+Thank you to everyone that reads my book.
+A special thank you to those who leave a review on Amazon and Goodreads.
+If you click on the picture and purchase an item through the Amazon link I receive a small percentage of the sale through the affiliate program.